-"The lady on the Surrey Clearing call who helped me was brilliant – I wouldn’t be here without her.
-Use those people who can and are willing to help to make it easier.
-I think you end up where you’re meant to be."
+"The lady on the Surrey Clearing call who helped me was brilliant – I wouldn’t be here without her."

 I was meant to be studying in at a different university.
 I went there and enrolled, but soon realised I didn’t like being away from home.
 I came home five days after I’d left, and my mum had emailed Surrey and asked if they had any spaces available on the Criminology course, which meant I could live at home and get the train in.
 Surrey got back quickly and said they had spaces left - I just needed to withdraw from my current university and apply to Surrey through Clearing.
 I rang Surrey’s Clearing team to talk me through it and they were really helpful, making the process pretty easy.
 Luckily term hadn’t started yet so my first day at Surrey was the first day of lectures, so I didn’t really miss anything.